 Writing a Student Learning Outcome

 The first step in developing an assessment plan is craft program student learning outcomes (SLOs).
-Well-developed learning outcomes are the foundation of a practical, sustainable assessment program.
-Spending time on this step makes the latter steps easier and ensures that the assessment process is valuable for students and faculty.
+Well-developed learning outcomes are the foundation of a practical, sustainable, faculty-owned assessment system.
+Spending time on this step makes the latter steps easier and ensures the assessment process is valuable for students and faculty.

 What are Learning Outcomes?

-Successful assessment begins with a clear sense of what you want your students to “look like” when they graduate.
-Learning outcomes are the roadmap for you and your students.
+A learning outcome describes what you want your students to “look like” when they graduate.
+Learning outcomes are a roadmap for you and your students.
 What is a learning outcome?

 Learning Outcome Examples